endofhome/endofhome.github.io/_posts/2019-04-03-extending_dummy_objects_in_kotlin.markdown

 }
 ```

-I'm not sure where this pattern originated (I think I was first shown it by [Dmitry Kandalov](https://twitter.com/dmitrykandalov) or [Pryio Aujla](https://github.com/PriyoAujla)) but I don't see it in use much and I think it's quite useful.
+I'm not sure where this pattern originated (I think I was first shown it by [Dmitry Kandalov](https://twitter.com/dmitrykandalov) or [Priyo Aujla](https://github.com/PriyoAujla)) but I don't see it in use much and I think it's quite useful.

 Links: